 Community Bridges Inc (CBI) is a social justice nonprofit organization that advocates for the protection of Human Rights, Housing Rights, Disability Rights and Education Rights.

 CBI also advocates for the equitable inclusion of people with lived-experience of homelessness on our local U.S. Department of Housing and Urban Development (HUD) Continua of Care (CoC) subcommittees, including those that make decisions about funding and system-wide policies.

-Community Bridges Inc (C.B.I) is a 501c(3) nonprofit organization that arose in 2019 in response to an ongoing crisis involving housing discrimination, gentrification, displacement and human rights violations disporportionately affecting low-income and chronically homeless African American individuals and families with school-aged children.
+C.B.I is a nonprofit organization that arose in 2019 in response to an ongoing crisis involving housing discrimination, gentrification, displacement and human rights violations disproportionately affecting low-income and chronically homeless African American individuals and families with school-aged children.

 Our organization prioritizes the need for enhanced eviction protections and equitable inclusion of people with lived-experience of homelessness in our local, state and federal plans to prevent and end homelessness in America.

 It's Time For Inclusion & Housing NOT Retaliation & Homelessness!